skilldrick/easy6502/index.markdown

 BRK       ;Break - we're done
 {% include end.html %}

-Compile the code, then turn on the debugger and step through the code, watching the `A` and `X` registers.
+Assemble the code, then turn on the debugger and step through the code, watching the `A` and `X` registers.
 Something slightly odd happens on the line `ADC #$c4`.
 You might expect that adding `$c4` to `$c0` would give `$184`, but this processor gives the result as `$84`.
 What's up with that?